-lluvien®
+Iluvien®

 On July 21, 2015, Knight entered into an agreement with Alimera pursuant to which Knight acquired the exclusive Canadian distribution rights to Iluvien®, a sustained release intravitreal implant for the treatment of diabetic macular edema.
 Iluvien® was approved by Health Canada on November 26, 2018 for the treatment of diabetic macular edema.
-Knight plans to launch the product in 2019.
+Knight plans to launch Iluvien® in late 2019.